mehhar/hello-world/README.md

 # hello-world
 My first repository!
- 28 years old, self learning python3 at the moment, hope to do something with this skill someday!
+ im intrested in hockey, the outdoors, and learning im currently learning python3 you can reach me at mic.harrell@outlook.com